 Urien's victories at the battles of Gwen Ystrad and Alt Clut Ford are celebrated in the poems of the Celtic bard Taliesin, preserved in the Book of Taliesin, a medieval Welsh manuscript containing 56 poems, of which eight of which are in praise of Urien.

-The Battle of the Cells of Berwy was fought near the headwaters of the river Tees at (Bremenium) High Rochester, Northumberland, during the course of which, Ulph, probably one of the sons of King Ida of Bernicia, was killed by Urien.
+The Battle of the Cells of Berwyn was fought near the headwaters of the River Tees at (Bremenium) High Rochester, Northumberland, during the course of which, Ulph, probably one of the sons of King Ida of Bernicia, was killed by Urien.
 Ulf has been tentatively identified as Theodulf of Bernica.

 Around the middle of the sixth century, Ida, an Anglian lord, had occupied the Island of Lindisfarne, then known as Ynys Metcaut and began to launch raids on the mainland.
 Urien allied with Rhydderch Hael "the Generous" of Strathclyde, Gwallog mab Llaenog and Morgant Bwlch and defeated the Angles.
 Urien besieged the Anglo-Saxons on Lindisfarne while his Irish allies, led by King Fiachna of Ulster, forced the Saxons from Din-Guardi (Bamburgh).

 Urien was assassinated at Aber Lleu (Ross Low) on the behest of Morgant Bwlch, who was jealous of the power he wielded in the north and his reputation as a great warrior.
 His assassin, a foreigner by the name of Llofan Llaf Difo, cut-off Urien's head.
 He was said to have been buried beneath a cairn, under a bluestone cover.
 Nennius recorded:-